 ST./SLOANBROOKE PH.
-IV, 477,478): Submitted by JORGENSEN & ASSOCIATES, INC. for properties located NW OF RUPPLE RD. & FAITH ST. The properties are zoned R-A, RESIDENTIAL AGRICULTURAL & NC, NEIGHBORHOOD CONSERVATION and contain approximately 3.08 acres.
-The request is to rezone the properties to NC, NEIGHBORHOOD
+IV, 477,478): Submitted by JORGENSEN & ASSOCIATES, INC. for properties located NW OF RUPPLE RD. & FAITH ST. The properties are zoned R-A, RESIDENTIAL AGRICULTURAL & NC, NEIGHBORHOOD CONSERVATION and contain approximately 1.63 acres.
+The request is to rezone the property to NC, NEIGHBORHOOD